arabnejad/HiDALGO_FabSim3_Tutorial/README.md

 <center><img src="https://uca.edu/it/files/2017/10/remote_login.png" width="375" height="300"></center>

-- Download and Install MPI on your Mac : [https://www.open-mpi.org/](https://www.open-mpi.org/).
+- Download and install MPI on your Mac : [https://www.open-mpi.org/](https://www.open-mpi.org/).
 Alternatively, you can install it with [Homebrew](https://brew.sh/).
-You only need to issue the following commands and you're there
+Once Homeebrew is installed, you only need to run the following commands and open-mpi will be installed
 	```sh
 	$ brew update
 	$ brew install open-mpi